Select a program of interest and we’ll connect you with trade schools that match your goals.

 “In Montana, employers set their own hiring standards for medical assistants.
 Certification is voluntary by law but often required by the job.” - Montana Board of Medical Examiners

-Most students complete training in less than two years.
-Here's a typical breakdown:
+Most students complete training in about two years.
+Here’s a typical breakdown:

 A shorter program can get you working faster, while an associate degree may open the door to more responsibility and future career growth.